 After the Kardashians settled suit with Lee Tillett over the KROMA trademark, KROMA Makeup EU, the exclusive European licensee of the KROMA collection, filed suit against them in the U.S. District Court for the Middle District of Florida.

 KROMA’s EU arm filed a multi-million-dollar trademark infringement suit against the Kardashian sisters, alleging that they began marketing their competing makeup line after Tillett began discussions with Kim Kardashian to represent the KROMA collection.
+The complaint also notes that although an undisclosed settlement was reached in 2014 between the American arm of Tillett's complaint and the Kardashians, Tillett refused to split the settlement money with KROMA EU.

 5. OCTOBER 2014: The Kardashian Kollection Looks Familiar